malloydata/malloy/test/README.md

 By default, tests run against BigQuery, Postgres, and DuckDB.

-Tests can also be run against a specific database, using the DATABASES environment variable, such as: `DATABASES=x,y npm run test`
+Tests can also be run against a specific database, using the MALLOY_DATABASE or MALLOY_DATABASES environment variable, such as: `MALLOY_DATABASES=bigquery,postgres npm run test`

 Setting up postgres: